 - Single family homes (one- to four-family) that are aggregated under one loan.
-Minnesota Housing will use the assessed value unless the Borrower requests an appraisal. - Property on tribal lands
+Minnesota Housing will use the assessed value unless the Borrower requests an appraisal. - Property on Tribal lands нтс LMIR Deferred X x х

-8.04 Appraisal Expiration Period
+10.04 Appraisal Expiration Period